 NEW MODELS AND STORIES

-German label Heinz Bauer is known for its fine craftsmanship as well as its original ideas.
+German label Heinz Bauer Manufakt is known for its fine craftsmanship as well as its original ideas.
 Its ‘Tempelhof’ model rethinks the leather jacket: razor-thin leather on the outside, cashmere-silk on the inside linked by a thin insulation layer.
-Available for men in mud and moon gry, this jacket is super light yet warm and sophisticated.
-Additionally, the brand has introduced new designs and colors for its successful leather down jacket.
+Available for men in mud and moon gray, this jacket is super light yet warm and sophisticated.
+Additionally, the brand has introduced new designs and colors for its successful ‘Nürburg’ leather down jacket.
 And it will supply custom-made leather jackets to owners of the limited Porsche Speedster, released to celebrate Porsche’s 70th anniversary.

 www.heinzbauer.com